 My most recent spending temptation was an adorable Jack-o-Lantern bowl I saw at Wal-Mart on the Saturday before Halloween.
 I imagined putting candy in the $2 bowl for our trick-or-treaters, and it would really liven up our Halloween.
 Theoretically, I was in the store to get a prescription filled, but spending an extra two bucks for the grinning bowl wouldn’t make that big a difference in my total.
 I was at the checkout before I realized that I really didn’t need this particular item, since it was only useful one night a year.
-That realization was enough to have me put the bowl back on the shelf, but I haven’t always been so disciplined.
+That realization was enough to have me put the bowl back on the shelf.
+I haven’t always been so disciplined though.

 Avoiding spending temptations is not easy, considering the fact that we are constantly surrounded by things to buy.
 The best way to avoid spending money is to know what triggers your spending impulses.
 Here are a few ways that might help you to say no the next time temptation strikes: